 This Guide was written by Michael S. Miller, Director of the Maryland State Law Library, in 1998.
 The Library has retained his original text, but has added or updated hypertext links as appropriate.
 Researchers also may be interested in the Library's companion document, Checklist for Maryland Legislative History Research.

-consulted when they are attempting to ferret out the genesis or meaning of an
+But all is not hopeless.
+The checklist that follows, while not purporting to be exhaustive, catalogs many of the materials Maryland courts have consulted when they are attempting to ferret out the genesis or meaning of an ambiguous statute.